csirmaz/NetArranger/README.md

 | attractor_force | Strength of the "force" attracting connected nodes | .008 |
 | init_heat | Inital length of displacement | 10 |
 | min_heat | Length of displacement is reduced until it reaches this value, when the process stops | .001 |
+| heat_reduction_time | The "heat" is reduced when the nodes stop moving, and also after every N ms
+specified here.
+Increase the number for large graphs. | 1000 |

 ## JavaScript interactions